 There are some options available when it comes to IRS payment agreements.
 Your eligibility will be determined by the total amount you owe in taxes, whether you owe individual or business taxes, and your particular circumstances.
 Each plan comes with its own terms, conditions, and fees.
 Typically, the more you owe, the harder it is to qualify and the stricter the terms are.

-If the amount of your tax debt is relatively low and you can pay it off rather quickly, most likely you will qualify for a short-term payment plan.
-A short-term payment agreement, also called an extension, will give you up to 120 days to repay your tax debt of $10,000 or less.
+If the amount of your back taxes is relatively low and you can pay it off rather quickly, most likely you will qualify for a short-term payment plan.
+A short-term payment agreement, also called an extension, will give you up to 120 days to repay your back taxes of $10,000 or less.
 This plan is free of charge.
 However, you are still responsible for incurred penalties and interest.
 Although this plan has no mandatory minimum monthly payment, it is best to pay as much as you can manage to avoid interest accrual.

 To apply for the short-term payment agreement, you must file your application online or fill out and submit Form 4868, Application for Automatic Extension of Time to File, by mail.

-If your debt amount is moderate and/or you are unable to settle your tax debt within four months, you might consider the following option.
+If your back taxes amount is moderate and/or you are unable to settle your back taxes within four months, you might consider the following option.
 An individual installment agreement is for individuals who owe under $50,000 and need more than 120 days for repayment.
 Under this plan, you will decide yourself on the monthly payment amount and will set automatic payments to be deducted from your checking account, payroll, credit card, or an Online Payment Agreement Application.

-With a streamlined installment plan, you will get up to 72 months to pay your tax debt.
+With a streamlined installment plan, you will get up to 72 months to pay your back taxes.
 Unless you negotiate another monthly payment amount, your default minimum payment will be your total balance divided by 72.

-Whatever plan you sign up for, keep in mind that the IRS regulations require collecting any debt within 10 years.
-For debts between $25,000 and $50,000, you’ll need to provide income and expenses paperwork to the IRS to get enrolled.
+Whatever plan you sign up for, keep in mind that the IRS regulations require collecting any owed amount within 10 years.
+For obligations between $25,000 and $50,000, you’ll need to provide income and expenses paperwork to the IRS to get enrolled.
 You may file your application either online or fill out and submit Form 9465, Installment Agreement Request, by mail.

 Depending on how you make payments and whether you set up an online account or not, your fees will differ.
 As of November 2018, the fees for an installment agreement are as follows:

-Owing substantial amounts of taxes to the IRS makes the debt situation a lot more complicated and requires some serious effort to resolve it.
-High-debt installment agreements for tax debt greater than $50,000 are more complex in their setup and cannot be filed online.
+Owing substantial amounts of taxes to the IRS makes the back taxes situation a lot more complicated and requires some serious effort to resolve it.
+High-amount installment agreements for back taxes greater than $50,000 are more complex in their setup and cannot be filed online.
 You will also need to provide the IRS with additional financial documents, including statements of credit accounts, assets, monthly earnings, and living expenses.

-You might consider this payment plan if you accrued tax debt during the course of your business operation.
-Small business agreements are for small-business owners with business tax debt under $25,000.
+You might consider this payment plan if you accrued back taxes during the course of your business operation.
+Small business agreements are for small-business owners with business back taxes under $25,000.
 Although you may easily apply for this agreement online, the forms, the application process, and the agreement terms are slightly different than for individual installment plans.
 In addition, you will have to file an In-Business Trust Fund Express Installment Agreement (IBTF-IA).
-Typically, you will have 24 months to pay your tax debt.
-For debt amounts between $10,000 and $25,000, you will need to enroll in a direct debit installment agreement and pay $31.
+Typically, you will have 24 months to pay your back taxes.
+For owed amounts between $10,000 and $25,000, you will need to enroll in a direct debit installment agreement and pay $31.